-7. Enjoy local nightlife
+7. Enjoy the local nightlife

-Nightlife at Sukhothai is a bit dull, especially when you compare it with the closet city Phitsanulok.
+Nightlife at Sukhothai is a bit dull, especially when you compare it with the closest city Phitsanulok.
 For young Thai, Sukhothai is not as excited as Phitsanulok and when the younger generations leave the town, there often is not much nightlife to find.
 That does not mean that there is no nightlife at all in Sukhothai.
 Here are the following recommended bars in other nightlife venues in Sukhothai:

 There is one foreigner-orientated bar named Chopper Bar that for the majority of the young tourists is the best place to go out in Sukhothai.
 The bar is on the first floor and you can sit on a deck with a decent view on the main road.